abhinay-07/HealthSync/README.md

 # HealthSync: Smart Healthcare Management System

 **HealthSync** is an intuitive and efficient healthcare management platform designed to connect doctors, patients, pharmacists, and receptionists in one seamless environment.
-It simplifies appointment scheduling, medical record handling, prescription tracking, billing, and communication—helping healthcare providers deliver better care while empowering patients with easy access to their health information.
+It simplifies appointment scheduling, medical record handling, prescription tracking, billing, and communication - helping healthcare providers deliver better care while empowering patients with easy access to their health information.

 ## Table of Contents